 Explore these resources to further educate yourself about Bristish Black history:

-- Familiar Stranger: A Life Between Two Islands by Stuart Hall.
-Political activist and sociologist Stuart Hall describes growing up in Jamaica and then moving to the UK, where he established a life in a nation rife with racism.
+- Stuart Hall, Familiar Stranger: A Life Between Two Islands.
+Political activist and sociologist Stuart Hall describes his life, of growing up in Jamaica and then moving to the UK where he established a life in a nation rife with racism and other challenges.

-- Black Tudors: The Untold Story by Miranda Kaufmann.
-Many only think that Black history begins in the modern period, but this book shows Black people were present in the UK throughout the ages and lived exciting and interesting lives.
-By focusing on ten people Kaufmann suggests the situations of many more who could have lived undocumented in history.
+- Miranda Kaufmann, Black Tudors: The Untold Story.
+Many only think that Black history begins in the modern period but this book counters this long held misconception.
+By focusing on ten people, the author writes about the situations of many Black people who could have lived undocumented in history.

 - Black and British: A forgotten history.
-Historian David Olusoga explores Black British history in this four-part BBC series: from origins in Africa, to sailors who fought for the Royal Navy and people who stood against the British colonisation, this series seeks to uncover it all.
+Historian David Olusoga explores Black British history in this four-part BBC series.
+From origins in Africa, to sailors who fought for the Royal Navy and people who stood against British colonisation, this series seeks to uncover it all.

 - Belle.
-Based on the true story of Dido Elizabeth Belle, the mixed-race daughter of a British naval officer in the 18th century who is brought to the UK, as she comes to terms with her identity as well as her place in society and her impact on the eventual abolition of slavery in the British Empire.
+Based on the true story of Dido Elizabeth Belle, the mixed-race daughter of a British naval officer in the 18th century who is brought to the UK.
+Here, she has to come to terms with her identity, as well as her place in society and her impact on the eventual abolition of slavery in the British Empire.

 - Timewasters.
-Following a four-member Jazz band who accidentally travel back in time to 1920s London, this ITV comedy series focuses on how they find being young and Black in period less glarmorous than Downton Abbey made them believe as they struggle to find a way home.
+This ITV comedy series is about a four-member Jazz band who accidentally travel back in time to 1920s London.
+They find being young and Black in this age is a lot less fun than Downton Abbey made them believe as they struggle to find a way home.

-- Jimi Hendrix was an American musician, singer and songwriter regarded as one of history's most influential rock stars.
+- Jimi Hendrix was an American musician, singer and songwriter and is regarded as one of the most influential rock stars in history.
 He changed the way musicians looked at electric guitars, pioneering new techniques of creating sound.
 In 2005 he was inducted into the UK Music Hall of Fame and a Blue Plaque was placed at his London home.
-Have a listen to his song All Along the Watchtower.
+Have a listen to All Along the Watchtower.